 Two-tone acrylic (with a thin, top layer that is a different color than the core material) is available for parts that require high-contrast engraving such as instrumentation panels, signs, and plaques.
 We stock a few basic colors (including one with a faux-metal, brushed-aluminum finish on one side); you can get other colors at Johnson Plastics.

-Acrylic is transparent to infrared light (IR), so it is not appropriate for IR-sensing applications.
+Acrylic is transparent to infrared light (IR), so it is not appropriate for blocking IR (e.g. shielding around IR sensors).
 You can glue acrylic together using special acrylic glues such as Weld-On.
 Please contact your local hardware store and ask for glues used for acrylic or Plexiglas.

 Our customers have made the following types of parts with acrylic: